RobertBWeidlich/CnRssPoller/Readme-3.0.md

 1. Convert archived data to JSON
 1. Log errors using Python logging, write log files to /var/log/cn_rss_poller/
 1. Generate metrics, manage using ??? tools
-1. Clean up text (convert characters such as "&#038;")
-1. Downstream analysis, using Spacy, Hugging Face, etc.

 <h3>Notes</h3>
 1. Store all python artifacts and dependencies in directory "venv/".